Lockheed to cut 250 jobs in missile, fire control business

-WASHINGTON (Reuters) - Lockheed Martin Corp (LMT.N) on Thursday said it plans to cut 250 jobs in its Missiles and Fire Control business by late November as part of an overall “belt tightening” drive.
+WASHINGTON, Oct 15 (Reuters) - Lockheed Martin Corp on Thursday said it plans to cut 250 jobs in its Missiles and Fire Control business by late November as part of an overall “belt tightening” drive.

 Lockheed confirmed the news, which was first announced to workers this week, in a statement.
 The company said the workforce reductions would include some involuntary layoffs, affecting people at various locations.
 The business employs about 15,000 workers.